Retirement Retirement Planning

 Have a nice day/Adobe stethoscope with clipboard and laptop

-How much you pay for health insurance through your employer or your employer pays for you is daunting.
-When you’re planning for retirement, you have to figure out what you'll need to cover medical expenses.
+The cost of health insurance, whether you pay it or your employer covers it, can be daunting.
+When you're planning for retirement, you have to figure out what you'll need to cover medical expenses.

-A report by Fidelity found that a couple will spend $315,000 in medical expenses during retirement.
+A report by Fidelity found that a couple will spend $315,000 on medical expenses during retirement.

 But remember that when you retire, you'll be able to rely on Medicare to help you cover medical expenses beginning at 65 years old.
 So factor in any reduction in out-of-pocket expenses that you'll be able to make when you hit your Medicare milestone birthday.